kaltrinasalihi/skincare-app/README.md

 ---

-## Sources
+## 🔗 Sources
    * Product datasets sourced from Kaggle:
          - https://www.kaggle.com/datasets/eward96/skincare-products-and-their-ingredients
    * Ingredient dictionary sourced from Kaggle:
          - https://www.kaggle.com/datasets/amaboh/skin-care-product-ingredients-inci-list
-   * OpenAI ChatGPT was used for guidance, clarification of concepts, and support in refining the project’s code and documentation.
+   * OpenAI ChatGPT was used for guidance, icon creation, clarification of concepts, and support in refining the project’s code and documentation.

 ---